 Fried Artichoke Hearts with Taratur Sauce

-We found this recipe—a flavorful local favorite—at al-Az, a casual but well-known restaurant in Damascus.
+We found this recipe—a flavorful local favorite, in which tender artichoke bottoms are fried and served with an intense, tahini-based sauce—at al-Az, a casual but well-known restaurant in Damascus.